dbt-labs/docs.getdbt.com/website/docs/faqs/Environments/custom-branch-settings.md

 ## Development

-In a development environment, the default branch (usually named `main`) is a read-only branch in your connected repositories, which allows you to create new branches for development based on it.
+In a development environment, the default branch (usually named `main`) is a read-only branch in your connected repositories, which allows you to create new branches for development from it.

 Specifying a **Custom branch** overrides the default behavior.
 It makes the custom branch 'read-only' and enables you to create new development branches based on it.
 This also means you can't edit this custom branch directly.